wpietri/sucks/README.md

 * [requests](http://docs.python-requests.org/en/master/), a polished Python
 library for HTTP requests,
 * [Decompilers online](http://www.javadecompilers.com/apk), which was
-very helpful in figuring out what the Android app was up to, and
+very helpful in figuring out what the Android app was up to,
-* Albert Louw, who was kind enough to post code from [his own experiments](https://community.smartthings.com/t/ecovacs-deebot-n79/93410/33) with his device.
+* Albert Louw, who was kind enough to post code from [his own experiments](https://community.smartthings.com/t/ecovacs-deebot-n79/93410/33) with his device, and
+* All the users who have given useful feedback and reported on how it is working for them.